OpenEvalProject/evals/manuscripts/elife-44245/v2/manuscript.md

 ## Abstract

-10.7554/eLife.44245.001 In mice, memory B (B mem ) cells can be divided into two subpopulations: CD80 hi B mem cells, which preferentially differentiate into plasma cells; and CD80 lo B mem cells, which become germinal center (GC) B cells during a recall response.
+In mice, memory B (Bmem) cells can be divided into two subpopulations: CD80hi Bmem cells, which preferentially differentiate into plasma cells; and CD80lo Bmem cells, which become germinal center (GC) B cells during a recall response.
 We demonstrate that these distinct responses can be B-cell-intrinsic and essentially independent of B-cell receptor (BCR) isotypes.
-Furthermore, we find that the development of CD80 hi B mem cells in the primary immune response requires follicular helper T cells, a relatively strong CD40 signal and a high-affinity BCR on B cells, whereas the development of CD80 lo B mem cells does not.
+Furthermore, we find that the development of CD80hi Bmem cells in the primary immune response requires follicular helper T cells, a relatively strong CD40 signal and a high-affinity BCR on B cells, whereas the development of CD80lo Bmem cells does not.
 Quantitative differences in CD40 stimulation were enough to recapitulate the distinct B cell fate decisions in an in vitro culture system.
-The quantity of CD40 signaling appears to be translated into NF-κB activation, followed by BATF upregulation that promotes B mem cell differentiation from GC B cells.
+The quantity of CD40 signaling appears to be translated into NF-κB activation, followed by BATF upregulation that promotes Bmem cell differentiation from GC B cells.

 ## Introduction